 QUOKKA - An Introduction

-In many ways our most important beam instrument at OPAL is the QUOKKA small-angle scattering instrument.
-It is the largest (40-m long after the guide bunker) and was a major driver for getting the high-performance cold source into OPAL.
-It has the highest throughput of users, and covers the broadest range of scientific areas.
+The QUOKKA small-angle neutron-scattering instrument is the largest (40-m long after the guide bunker) in the guide hall.
+The small-angle neutron-scattering technique was a major driver for getting the high-performance cold source into OPAL.
+Of the neutron-beam instruments at OPAL, QUOKKA has the highest throughput of users, and covers the broadest range of scientific areas.

 Small-angle scattering is a powerful technique for looking at sizes and structures of objects on the nanoscale (1-10nm), like polymer molecules, biological molecules, defect structures in metals and ceramics, pores in rocks, magnetic clusters, magnetic flux lines in type-II superconductors and so on.
 ANSTO has both X-ray and neutron small-angle scattering adjacent to each other, and the advantage of neutrons is primarily for soft matter where the contrast-variation method (replacing hydrogen with deuterium) can be used.

 In addition, it is useful for magnetic problems and ones in which large samples must be used.
 In many ways, small-angle scattering is complementary to electron microscopy while direct imaging is the domain of electron microscopy, SAXS and SANS can provide particle sizes, shapes and distributions averaged over a complete macroscopic sample.
 Small-angle scattering is rarely able to solve a problem on its own, and is typically used in conjunction with a number of other techniques.